abevol/KingdomMod/Readme.md

 ## BetterPayableUpgrade

 Better pay for upgrades.
-Adjusted the price of some payable upgrade objects in the game, the objects of the next level and the construction time to make them more reasonable.
+Adjusted the price of some payable upgrade objects in the game, the objects of the next level and the construction time to make them more reasonable and comfortable.

 ### Adjust details